-As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies in posting its fiscal year 2012 Office of Management and Budget Sustainability/Energy Scorecard that rates each agency’s sustainability and energy performance.
-This is the third year that Federal agencies are posting these scorecards publicly.
+As part of our commitment to open, transparent government, the Department of the Interior joins other Federal agencies in posting its fiscal year (FY) 2014 Office of Management and Budget Sustainability/Energy Scorecard, which rates each agencies sustainability and energy performance.
+This is the fifth year that Federal agencies are posting these scorecards publicly.

 This scorecard serves as a benchmark to help us track our progress toward statutory and Executive Order goals.
 Actions to meet those goals have resulted in reduced pollution and costs.

 Interior is meeting goals to reduce greenhouse gas emissions; decrease energy use; increase renewable energy use; decrease potable water use; and decrease fleet petroleum use:

 - Greenhouse gas emissions: Reduced scope 1 and 2 greenhouse gas emissions by 18.8 percent compared to 2008 and reduced scope 3 greenhouse gas emissions by 22.7 percent compared to 2008.

 - Energy use: Reduced energy intensity by 33 percent compared to 2003.